ianlintner-wf/nginx-drupal/README.md

 designed to use the docroot which is how Acquia repositories are setup if you are hosting your production site on Acquia.

+** This is not intended to be a production ready instance.
+My current use is for local development with sites being hosted on Acquia Cloud. **

 This repo is a fork of: https://github.com/iiiepe/docker-nginx-drupal if your site does not use docroot format this container maybe a better option.